Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Multi-Scale Data-Driven Model

 \section{Multi-Scale Data-Driven Model}

-As REV-scale parameters are dependent on pore-scale properties, a data-driven model can be developed to replace the simulation, averaging, and scale-bridging steps outlined above.
-This model should aim to directly predict REV-scale parameters when given some pore-scale properties.
-Although the pore-scale properties provided can take various forms, the form taken within this step in the framework will be the image of the pore geometry.
-In this work, an Artificial Neural Network (ANN) will be used for this task.
-ANNs consist of interconnected layers of nodes, or artificial neurons, which process and learn from input data through adjustable weights, $\xi$, to produce desired output predictions \cite{kriesel2007a}.
-These models have become very powerful tools for developing data-driven extractions between input data and target solutions \cite{goodfellow2016a}, and are well suited to take on the multivariate, multi-parameter, non-linear regression problem we aim to solve.
+As REV-scale parameters depend on pore-scale properties, a data-driven model can be developed to replace these simulation, averaging, and scale-bridging steps outlined above.
+This model should directly predict REV-scale parameters from pore-scale data, represented here as pore geometry images, using a Convolutional Neural Network (CNN).
+CNNs, designed for spatial data like images, process inputs through layers of convolutional filters, pooling, and computational nodes with adjustable weights, $\xi$, to make predictions \cite{kriesel2007a}.
+These models are effective at capturing complex, multivariate relationships \cite{goodfellow2016a} and are well-suited for solving the non-linear regression problem at hand.